-For small eyes (generally less than 10 n mi wide), the satellite may not be able to measure the warmest temperature at the bottom of the eye.
-This can result in an underestimate of the intensity in both subjective and objective Dvorak techniques.
+- High zenith/viewing angles can also make it difficult to see to the bottom of the eye. - For small eyes (generally less than 10 n mi wide), the satellite may not be able to measure the true warmest temperature at the bottom of the eye.
+This can cause underestimated intensities in both subjective and objective Dvorak techniques.